icon

 AAA vs. AAAA Quality Tahitian Pearl Necklaces

-Full 18-inch necklaces (or longer!) give us a bit more wiggle room to play with layouts and pearl mixes, so I do like to offer an array of necklace grades that allow customers to choose lower quality grades that suit a variety of budgets while still being able to own a beautiful strand of exotic pearls.
+Full 18-inch necklaces (or longer) give us a bit more wiggle room to play with layouts and pearl mixes, so I do like to offer an array of necklace grades that allow customers to choose lower quality grades that suit a variety of budgets while still being able to own a beautiful strand of exotic pearls, making their purchase of Tahitian pearls worth it for them.

 If it were up to me, I’d probably select a smaller-sized, higher quality strand of super-colorful and intensely lustrous pearls than a larger, more satiny strand.